NSO-developer/compliance-reporting-examples/README.md

     ntp server 2.2.2.2
     ```

-### Match Pattern
+### Match Scope

-The match pattern category determines the scope of a given configuration match.
+The match scope category determines the scope of a given configuration match.
 This has template implications as configuration elements may be nested, may require matching multiple lines, or may require iterating through a list of values.

 1. **global configuration** - A configuration line found at the global configuration level.